Engee documentation

 gr

-Any backend can handle plotting a two-dimensional curve.
-To scale the graph and select specific points on the curve, let’s connect the plotlyjs graph display method:
+Any backend can handle the construction of a two-dimensional curve.
+To scale the graph and select specific points on the curve, enable the graph display method plotlyjs:

 plotlyjs();

-The plot function is used to create two-dimensional plots.
+The plot function is used to create two-dimensional graphs.

-If you put a semicolon at the end of the plot command, the command will execute, but the plot will not be shown.
+If you put a semicolon at the end of the plotting command, the command will be executed, but the graph will not be shown.

 x = [-10:10;];